 I am not a believer in using stimulants to drive the body to make energy it doesn’t actually have.
 Repeatedly using stimulants to get energy will drive the adrenals into debt, and soon the body begins to break down from stress.

-- Ashwagandha (Withania somnifera, also spelled ashwaganda) – supports rejuvenation, repair, energy and endurance.
+- Ashwagandha (Withania somnifera) – supports rejuvenation, energy and endurance.
+(4)

-- Shilajit – Known as the “destroyer of weakness,” supports healthy mitochondrial function, which manufactures cellular energy.
-Can help support energy, memory, intelligence, healthy blood sugar, detoxification and cellular protection.
+- Shilajit – Known as the destroyer of weakness, supports healthy mitochondria which manufacture cellular energy.
+Supports energy, memory, intelligence, healthy blood sugar, detoxification and cellular protection.
+(5)

-- Brahmi (Cantella asiatica) – supports healthy cognitive function, memory and focus.
+- Brahmi (Centella asiatica) – supports healthy cognitive function, memory and focus.
+(6)

 Supplements for energy and stamina support: